 One day about a year ago, I received a call from the courthouse.
-It was the kind of call a busy Litigation Paralegal looks forward to, but doesn’t receive all too often.
+It was the kind of call a busy Litigation Paralegal looks forward to but doesn’t receive all too often.
 One that occurs when other attorneys in your firm outside of your immediate circle call upon you (the reliable, makeshift ninja standing deskside) from the midst of a jury trial to request a piece of critical information or evidence for purposes of impeachment.

 (For you newbies and non-litigation paralegals out there, I am referring to evidence used to prove that a witness lied on the stand, while under oath.
 He says one thing, and the attorney is able to readily produce a document that says another.)

-For all intents and purposes, this telephone call signals the start of what can best be described as “The Paralegal Olympics.”
+This telephone call signals the start of what can best be described as “The Paralegal Olympics.”
 The call comes in.
 The paralegal smiles, remembers to breathe, and verbally indicates to the calling esquire that it shall be done.

-It was one of those rare moments where I immediately stop pushing papyrus around that desktop, step away from the keyboard to rise from my seat, walk out into the hallway within an earshot of all staff members, and in an incredibly serious tone (nothing short of a verbal command issued by the likes of Olivia Pope or Juliana Marguiles.
+It was one of those rare moments where I immediately stop pushing papyrus around that desktop, step away from the keyboard to rise from my seat, walk out into the hallway within earshot of all staff members, and in an incredibly serious tone (nothing short of a verbal command issued by the likes of Olivia Pope or Juliana Marguiles.
 Yes, just like that…) begin to spout the following:

-“They called from trial.
+“They called from the trial.
 I need everyone to stop what they are doing and scour the internet for ____.
 We have no time to waste.
 Print off whatever you find and show it to me.
 In about 20 minutes, when I need to leave to deliver it to them, I’ll take the best of what we’ve found.”

 I then storm back to my desk and onto Google in a paralegal state that is half anxious, half giddy, to begin an incredibly fast and furious search for the best evidence there was to be had.
-A moment that would get any paralegal’s heart racing, adrenaline flowing, and senses elevated 20 times over as she stands before the pearled gates of glory overlooking the litigation promise lands.
-I realize I have about 20 minutes until I’ll need to depart out of those law firms doors to bring the trial team what they need to kill an opposing witness (figuratively speaking, of course) and make the case.
+A moment that would get any paralegal’s heart racing, adrenaline flowing, and senses elevated 20 times over as she stands before the pearled gates of glory overlooking the litigation-promised lands.
+I realize I have about 20 minutes until I’ll need to depart out of those law firms' doors to bring the trial team what they need to kill an opposing witness (figuratively speaking, of course) and make the case.